FCW: Why You Want Forward Collision Warning in Your Car

 Vehicle technology is a great way to improve driver safety, but it’s not foolproof.
 It’s still crucial to pay close attention to what’s happening inside and outside your car at all times to keep yourself and others safe.
 As a driver, consider a few basic principles to follow, including:

-• Never drive distracted.
-Don’t rely on FCW to allow you to drive distracted.
+- Never drive distracted.
+Don’t rely on FCW to the point where you think it's OK to drive distracted.
 Safety features are built to support an aware driver, not to replace a driver.
 For example, never use your mobile device while you’re driving.
-Research shows that, on average, drivers take their eyes off the road for about five seconds while sending or reading a text message — which equates to traveling the length of an entire football field if driving 55 mph.2 And distracted driving is not limited to just smart phones: eating, or typing an address into a navigation system, can also take a driver’s attention away from the road.
+Research shows that, on average, drivers take their eyes off the road for about five seconds while sending or reading a text message – which equates to traveling the length of an entire football field if driving 55 mph.2 And distracted driving is not limited to just smartphones: Eating, or typing an address into a navigation system, can also take a driver’s attention away from the road.

 It’s a good idea to discuss your car insurance policy with your insurance carrier to ensure that you have the coverage you need in the event of a crash.
 You may also benefit from an umbrella insurance policy, which can provide you the extra liability protection you may need in case the damages from an accident are beyond the limits of your primary policy.